PromptAI/promptdialog/docs/tutorial/redo_undo/01-index.md

 ---
 Sometimes we delete a node or multiple nodes by mistake.
 If we need to go back to the previous step to restore the node that was deleted by mistake,

-This is the usage scenario of undo/redo .
+This is the usage scenario of undo/redo.
-<br/>The undo/redo in the current version does not support cross device and cross browser

 ## Examples